 Copper can also be used as a countertop.
 This works in the same way as galvanized steel or tin.
 A thin sheet of copper is laid over and attached to a strong piece of hard wood base.
 Over time, a copper countertop will age to become a reddish brown color.
 This isn’t necessarily a bad thing as it looks quite good.
 However, a sealer can prevent this happening.
 Copper is also significantly softer than galvanized metal, which means that it will develop dents and scratches much more easily.

-If you enjoyed reading this article, you may enjoy the following article from Houzz.com – Heavy Metal in Home Decor
+If you enjoyed reading this article on copper and galvanized home decor, you may enjoy the following article from Houzz.com – Heavy Metal in Home Decor